Indivior shares dive after Dr Reddy's gets FDA approval for generic

 A spokesman for Indivior said the company was preparing to release a statement.

-Indivior could seek an injunction to try to halt a launch of the generics or launch its own authorized generic, analysts at Jefferies said in a note.
+Indivior could seek an injunction to try to halt a launch of the generics or launch its own authorised generic, analysts at Jefferies said in a note.

 “If Indivior was to prevail in any of its on-going legal challenges then Dr. Reddy’s would be liable for damages,” Jefferies said, estimating that Indivior’s 2018 earnings per share could be hit by as much as 50 percent if Dr. Reddy’s has sufficient inventory and launches by July 1.